isomerpages/nlb-biblioasia/_oct-2021/the-modern-girls-of-pre-war-singapore.md

 The print media – such as pictorial magazines, journals and newspapers – also began selling a modern lifestyle and culture.
 In cities like Shanghai, pictorial magazines such as《良友》(<i>Liangyou; The Young Companion</i>), featured the latest in fashion, makeup and celebrities.[^11] Available in Singapore, <i>Liangyou</i> would have presented a different way for women to see themselves and shape their lives.[^12]

+![Alt text for image on Isomer site](/images/vol-17-issue-3/modern-girl/The%20Young%20Companion.jpg)
+<div style="background-color: white;">《良友》 (<i>Liangyou; The Young Companion</i>) was a pictorial magazine produced in Shanghai.
+It featured the latest in fashion and celebrity lifestyles. <i>Image reproduced from 良友 = The Young Companion, no. 90 (Shanghai: Shanghai Liangyou Book Printing Co., Ltd, 1934).
+(From National Library, Singapore, Call no. Chinese R059.951 YC).</i></div>

 According to historian Chua Ai Lin, Hollywood played a key role in influencing social change among Singapore’s youth and the city’s modern identity.
 Singapore’s young women looked to Hollywood not only for fashion and beauty tips and trends, but also for contemporary views on love, sex and romance.
 Chua suggests, however, that cultural products such as film appeared to effect greater change in women due to the parallel evolution of women’s social roles.[^13]

-![Alt text for image on Isomer site](/images/vol-17-issue-3/modern-girl/The%20Young%20Companion.jpg)
-<div style="background-color: white;">《良友》 (<i>Liangyou; The Young Companion</i>) was a pictorial magazine produced in Shanghai.
-It featured the latest in fashion and celebrity lifestyles. <i>Image reproduced from良友 = The Young Companion, no. 90 (Shanghai: Shanghai Liangyou Book Printing Co., Ltd, 1934).
-(From National Library, Singapore, Call no. Chinese R059.951 YC).</i></div>

 The interwar years  in Singapore saw drastic changes in women’s societal roles.
 For the first time, a significant number of females had become part of the workforce, consumers of public amusements and, more importantly, students.[^14]